CS2212Team10/NoteHub/README.md

 ## Installation/Run Instructions

-1. Assuming that JDK and a grails framework is installed, clone the NoteHub repository from https://github.com/CS2212Team10/NoteHub
+1. Install JDK and a grails framework, if not already installed
-2. Open the project from a VCS source a
+2. Open the project from a VCS source at: https://github.com/CS2212Team10/NoteHub, and clone it.
 3. Run the application on IntelliJ

 ## Contributors